 Check out our list of Best Places to Watch Sports in Tampa Bay.

 Love visiting animals?
-See the rest of Trekaroo’s Top 10 Zoos!
+See the rest of Trekaroo’s best zoos in the US!

 Look for the best hotel prices nearby Tampa Bay

 The iconic Tampa sign hangs outside the downtown Tampa Theatre, one of America’s best-preserved examples of grand, movie palace architecture.
 Giving the community a connection to the past, this cinema treasure represents a time when the American movie going experience was just that, an experience.